This post was written in collaboration with PagoFX but all opinions are my own.

 How I built my freelancer network

-I chose to avoid freelancer platforms like Upwork and Fiverr.
-I could see how I’d easily fall into a cycle of trying freelancer after freelancer until I found the right one, and with processing fees of 10%, they weren’t a good fit for me or my budget.
+When outsourcing for business, I chose to avoid freelancer platforms like Upwork and Fiverr.
+I could see how I’d easily fall into a cycle of trying freelancer after freelancer until I found the right one.
+Plus, with processing fees of 10%, they weren’t a good fit for me or my budget.

 Instead, I opted to go with recommendations, reaching out to my network of bloggers and business owners, asking who they used and who they rated.
 That’s how I ended up working with wonderful freelancers based all over the world!

-My top tips for outsourcing for the first time
+My top tips to outsourcing for business for the first time

-When you outsource, you want to get the best results you can without wasting money.
+When outsourcing for business, you want to get the best results you can without wasting money.
 Here’s my advice if you’re working with freelancers for the first time:

 Protect yourself before paying freelancers abroad